 Account optimisation is all about one key concept – finding the ‘winners’ in your account and boosting them, and finding the ‘losers’ and dropping them.
 Winners are the things that generate leads/conversions at a low cost per lead, and losers are the ones that have a high cost per lead (or don’t convert at all).
 So it’s worth investing more of your budget in the winners and less (or nothing) in the losers.

 This is done via bid adjustments, which can be applied to a wide range of things in your account.
 Here are some examples – things that can be identified as winners or losers:

 Analyse the data at the ad group or campaign level, and follow this process:

 Once applied, check the performance of the segments after a couple of months, then further increase or decrease as required.

 Those four things should help lower your cost per lead over time, and help you squeeze more out of your marketing budget.
-But if you have a question about any of the above, or just want a fresh pair of eyes on your Google Ads account, don’t hesitate to get in touch!
+But if you have a question about any of the above, check out our Google Ads services!

 Recovering ex-lawyer James is our operational head and eye for detail.
 He handles everything from Google Ads and Facebook campaigns to Google Analytics installations, digital strategy and more.

 With 13+ years experience in the digital marketing space, James' focus is on creating long-term success for our clients, through a mix of strategy and finely-tuned online campaigns.

 When he's not in the office, James can be found running social basketball games with friends, listening obsessively to music, and volunteering at the SPCA Animal Village.